 - “the median price range” (explain median vs. average)

 - “time on market” or “days on market” (why is this important to the average homeowner thinking of selling?)

-We found lots of other examples online of what to avoid in your updates or CMA reports.
-Here’s one:
+We found lots of other examples online of what to avoid in your updates or CMA reports, such as: